Marlow14/IntermediateNode/Labs/Ch05-Session/Part5-4/README.md

 		router.use('/users', requireLogin,  users);
 	```

-1. Try to reach the URLs that are now protected withoug
+1. Try to reach the URLs that are now protected.